-- the final year of the BA (Hons)/BSc (Hons) Digital Media Design Level 6 degree at the University of Plymouth
+- the final year of the BA (Hons) Digital Media Design or BA (Hons) Virtual Reality Design degrees at the University of Plymouth

-- the BSc (Hons) Interactive Digital Immersion top-up degree at the College
+- the BSc (Hons) Interactive Digital Immersion degree at the College

 Fees quoted apply to courses starting in the academic year 2020/21 (August 2020 – July 2021).
 There may be a slight increase in fees for courses starting 2021/22.

 If you are aged 16-18, due to Government funding, tuition fees may not be applicable for your course.
 (Please note: this does not apply to Foundation Degrees or Access to Higher Education courses, and other courses not eligible for public funding.)

 B Reduced Course Fee (for those in receipt of qualifying benefits): Not applicable to this course

 C Ancillary course costs (ie books and equipment): Not applicable to this course

 D Advanced Learner Loan Fee: Not applicable to this course